ShonTitor/Top8er/HowToHelp.md

     "colorGuide": "https://www.ssbwiki.com/Alternate_costume_(SSBM)"
 }
 ```
-Each character's name is followed by a list of "descriptions" or "labels" for the characters alts.
-These can be the color of the alt, a button combination or anything descriptive and easy to understand by the game's playerbase.

 ## Contact
 If you have all these ready or have any questions please contact me on [twitter](https://twitter.com/Riokaru) or discord (Riokaru#7131).